Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 'Our mission ... to be at the heart of the community, the best loved retailer for kids, home and family leisure, helping you make everyday special through extra value and magical events'

-In 1998 Kingfisher's rising star executive, Roger Holmes, became Managing Director at Woolworths.
-He had already spent a year preparing for the role and learning from the much-loved veteran, Roger Jones.
-Holmes aimed to harness the chain's strengths and prepare it for the Third Millennium.
-In keeping with the latest management science thinking, he started by introducing a summary of the organisation's purpose and goals, which was known as the 'Mission Statement'.
+In 1998 Kingfisher's rising star executive, Roger Holmes, became MD at Woolworths.
+He had spent a year preparing for the role, learning from the much-loved veteran, Roger Jones.
+Holmes aimed to harness the strengths and prepare Woolworths for the Third Millennium.
+In keeping with the latest management science, he started by summarising of the purpose and goals into an updated 'Mission Statement'.

-As well as outlining the chain's key ranges, it also acknowledged and built on the strong links which the stores had established with their local communities, and the unsung good works that many of the staff did in their home towns.
-The great majority of the local initiatives were for children's causes.
+As well as outlining the key ranges, it also recognised the strong links which the stores had established with local communities, and the unsung good works that staff did in their home towns.
+Most initiatives revolved around children.

-Many of the larger stores also held 'magical events', making shopping special for customers with celebrities, fashion shows and even swap-shop events on Saturdays or during the school holidays.
-Buyers were also encouraged to develop extra value offers.
-Building on the work of his predecessor, Holmes harnessed the enthusiasm of the workforce, engendering great pride in the brand.
+Large stores created 'magical events', wowing shoppers with celebrities, fashion shows and even swap-shop events on Saturdays and in the school holidays.
+Buyers developed extra value offers.
+The initiative harnessed the enthusiasm of the staff and strengthened their pride in the brand.

 HRH The Princess of Wales presents the Barnado's Champion Children Awards 1993, sponsored by Woolworths